25 top tools (and tricks) for boosting online ticket sales for events

 16. Integrations with other applications

 We live in an age where it is common for most professionals to use 5, 10, 25 or even 50 different software applications.
-With all this data spread out over so many applications, it’s vital that the programs and apps you use integrate with each other so you aren’t double-entering data all the time into different programs.
+With all this data spread out over so many applications, it’s vital that the event planning programs and apps you use integrate with each other so you aren’t double-entering data all the time into different programs.
 Software systems that integrate with platforms like Zapier simplify this because you can manage all your integrations through one central platform.

 17. Reserved and assigned seating